supposedly/dialect-museum/README.md

 be a dictionary of Lebanese Arabic, but a **really good** dictionary of Lebanese Arabic.
 That means it needs to be two things:

-1. Comprehensive.
-2. Comprehensible.
+1. Comprehensible.
+I want it to be as accessible as possible.
+That means taking advantage of the medium, not just pretending it's a print dictionary with a frontend.
+This project is a good outlet for that mindset.

-I want it to be as thorough as possible and as accessible as possible.
-And, even if I can't make it as thorough as possible (since, again, I'm not omniscient — for example, I don't even know what omniscient means), I want to outfit it with the **ability** to be as thorough as possible.
+2. Comprehensive.
+I want it to be as thorough as possible.
+And, even if I can't do that myself (since, again, I'm not omniscient — for example, I don't even know what omniscient means), Iwant to outfit it with the **ability** to be as thorough as possible.
 That means leaving room for new information to be added easily and seamlessly, like new accents or definitions.

 Enough with the word "her" for now, then.
 Here's a new example that shows a nice variety of Lebanese accents and dialects: how would we say "she's getting up"?